 The way we consume video is changing.
 Video feels like it’s nested everywhere: in social media, on devices on the go, and sometimes it catches us by surprise in pop-up ads.
 More and more, when you add text to a video it must be eye-catching and immediate.

-If you want to keep track of the text uses that you liked the most, consider capturing them in a moodboard.
-When you find one that works for your project, get good motion graphics tutorials to guide your process.
+If you want to keep track of the text uses that you liked the most, consider capturing them in a mood board.

 Project management for video creatives.
 Tasks, file sharing, calendars and more.

 Manage video production timelines, tasks, storyboards, shot lists, breakdowns, call sheets.
 Made for video creatives, new media and film.